South Sumatra Kroe Ceremonial Cloth (Tampan)

 Overall very good for its age but several minor repairs to body, edges showing some damage and natural dyes somewhat faded.

-A rectangular highly symbolic Tampan with ship elements, human figures, monstrous creatures and other mysterious symbolic and spirtual elements.
+Specific: A rectangular highly symbolic Tampan displaying ships, human figures, mythical creatures and other mysterious symbolic and spiritual elements.